Sheinxy/Advent-Of-Code/2023/Day_24/README.md

     return $ read . takeWhile (/= '.') . show $ s -- Funky conversion from AlgReal to Int :)
 ```

-I am not quite knowledgeable with Monads and the do notation for now, this is mostly my first time using the this much.
+I am not quite knowledgeable with Monads and the do notation for now, this is mostly my first time using them as much as this much.
 Something to learn more about!